Typhus: 21st century

-Beginning in 2018, a typhus outbreak spread through Los Angeles County primarily affecting homeless people.
-In 2019, city attorney Elizabeth Greenwood revealed that she, too, was infected with typhus as a result of a flea bite at her office in Los Angeles City Hall.
+In 2018, a murine typhus outbreak spread through Los Angeles County, primarily affecting homeless people.
+In 2019, city attorney Elizabeth Greenwood revealed that she was infected with typhus from a flea bite at her office in Los Angeles City Hall.
 Pasadena also experienced a sudden uptick in typhus with 22 cases in 2018 but, without being able to attribute this to one location, the Pasadena Public Health Department did not identify the cases as an "outbreak".
-Over the past decade as well murine typhus cases have been rising with the highest number of cases being 171 in 2022.
+Over the past decade as well murine typhus cases have been rising with 271 cases in 2022.
+In 2025, there were 220 cases documented, which is a rise from 187 cases in 2024.